Little Women (1994 film): Critical reception

-On Rotten Tomatoes, 93% of 42 reviews were positive, with an average rating of 7.3/10.
+Little Women was well received by film critics upon release.
+On Rotten Tomatoes, 92% of 100 reviews were positive, with an average rating of 7.7/10.
 The site's critics consensus reads, "Thanks to a powerhouse lineup of talented actresses, Gillian Armstrong's take on Louisa May Alcott's Little Women proves that a timeless story can succeed no matter how many times it's told."
 On Metacritic, the film has a weighted average score of 87 out of 100 based on 23 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film a grade of "A" on an A+ to F scale.
 Ratings were positive across all ages and groups, with the lowest being an A-minus grade from men.

 Roger Ebert of the Chicago Sun-Times awarded the film 31/2 stars, calling it "a surprisingly sharp and intelligent telling of Louisa May Alcott's famous story, and not the soft-edged children's movie it might appear."
 He added, "[It] grew on me.
 At first, I was grumpy, thinking it was going to be too sweet and devout.
 Gradually, I saw that Gillian Armstrong [...] was taking it seriously.
 And then I began to appreciate the ensemble acting, with the five actresses creating the warmth and familiarity of a real family."

 Edward Guthmann of the San Francisco Chronicle called the film "meticulously crafted and warmly acted" and observed it "is one of the rare Hollywood studio films that invites your attention, slowly and elegantly, rather than propelling your interest with effects and easy manipulation."

 Box office

 The film opened on 1,503 screens in the US and Canada on December 21, 1994.
 It grossed $5.3 million and ranked number 6 at the box office on its opening weekend and eventually grossed $50.1 million in the United States and Canada.
-Internationally, it grossed $45 milion for a worldwide total of $95 million, against a production budget of $15–18 million.
+Internationally, it grossed $45 million for a worldwide total of $95 million, against a production budget of $15–18 million.